-Identified Gaps Details Forest Cover Centralized Monitoring Organization Department of Forest Research and Survey is the central organization.
+Identified Gaps Details Forest Cover Centralized Monitoring Organization • Department of Forest Research and Survey is the central organization.
 However, inventories and donor support in the past has failed to build capacity for periodic monitoring because of lacking human and other resources Database or Forestry Information System Lack of central forestry database or information system National coverage of GIS database for forestry is lacking and available databases are scattered into a large number of organizations There is a clear and urgent need to actually determine and record, in a useable format, the boundaries of Community Forest User Groups (CFUGs)and other forest management modalities.
-There is also a need to develop the district-level capacity for this to be undertaken on a continuous basis Methodology Each successive forest inventories of Nepal has dissimilar methodology and no uniform system of methodology for NFI agreed so far Human Resource Capacity Trained HR lacking at national level Available HR are scattered into different organizations, and in some cases under different work than their specializations Resource Availability Foreign dependency in acquisition of satellite imageries and aerial photographs Existing imageries and photographs are outdated Developed forest cover maps and other spatial data are outdated Past cover change studies incompatible for use of different scales and methods
+There is also a need to develop the district-level capacity for this to be undertaken on a continuous basis Methodology Each successive forest inventories of Nepal has dissimilar methodology and no uniform system of methodology for NFI agreed so far Human Resource Capacity Trained HR lacking at national level Available HR are scattered into different organizations, and in some cases under different work than their specializations Resource Availability Foreign dependency in acquisition of satellite imageries and aerial photographs Existing imageries and photographs are outdated Developed forest cover maps and other spatial data are outdated Past cover change studies incompatible for use of different scales and methods Interpretation of remote sensing images is difficult because hills and mountain terrain of Nepal are highly complex and shadow and topographic effects create problems.
+Existing Digital Elevation Model (DEM) of Nepal does not provide high level of accuracy without plenty of ground control points that can only be obtained with major expense Tree Outside Forests Private forests not part of inventories, Data for ToF does not exists Methodology not defined, guideline does not prevail Forest biomass or Carb on Stock

-Tree Outside Forests Interpretation of remote sensing images is difficult because hills and mountain terrain of Nepal are highly complex and shadow and topographic effects create problems.
-Existing Digital Elevation Model (DEM) of Nepal does not provide high level of accuracy without plenty of ground control points that can only be obtained with major expense Private forests not part of inventories, Data for ToF does not exists 5 Methodology not defined, guideline does not prevail Forest biomass or Carbo Baseline Data No data available for baseline situations on forest biomass Forest stratification by densities does not avail, although LRMP has some.
+Baseline Data No data available for baseline situations on forest biomass Forest stratification by densities does not avail, althoug LRMP has some.
 Human Resource Capacity Trained human resources lacking at local level Time series data/ Permanent Sample plot Most of the Permanent Sample Plots (PSPs) used in different inventories are not re-measured Established PSPs' record missing Time series growth data lacking Biomass studies Biomass studies (so far) concentrated over major commercial species Species specific biomass expansion factor lacking Growth Models Lack of growth studies is one of the serious shortcoming in Nepal Lower Strata of Forest NFIs has ignored the ground layers cover which constitute carbon stock Non Timber Forest Products (NTFPs) ignored from NFIs

 An important objective of the planned Forest Resource Assessment (FRA) project is strengthening institutional capacity in building and maintaining forestry sector information systems and data sharing among forestry organizations.
 This project will therefore be an essential part of the development of a monitoring system for REDD in Nepal especially on the national level.
 On-the job-training, refresher training and specific requirement-based training are already planned under the FRA -including strengthening the human resource capacity in ICT, RS and GIS, in all levels- and will be expanded if necessary.
+Nepal will consider joining the Forest Carbon Tracking task of the Group Observation (GEO) during readiness phase for which training will be arranged.
 For the capacity development of local communities and local government officials, a separate capacity building programme will be designed and implemented.